mrikasper/paper-advances-in-spiral-fmri/Manuscript.md

 categorized as gray/white matter boundary (GM/WM interface) or pial surface (GM/CSF interface).
 All other voxels were labeled as ambiguous.
-We then evaluated the share of significantly activated voxels for the differential t-contrasts +/- (ULLR-URLL) after multiple comparison correction (p\<0.05 cluster-level FWE corrected with a cluster-forming voxel threshold of p\<0.001).
+We then evaluated the share of significantly activated voxels for the differential t-contrasts +/- (ULLR-URLL) after multiple comparison correction (p \< 0.05 cluster-level FWE corrected with a cluster-forming voxel threshold of p \< 0.001).
+This analysis was performed for both the whole imaging FOV and within the ROI of early visual cortex, as defined at the end of the previous section (2.5.1).
+We repeated this analysis for activation maps derived from unsmoothed data to study the impact of smoothing on spatial specificity.

 This overall analysis procedure was performed for the spiral-out as well as the individual spiral-in and spiral-out image time series reconstructed from the spiral in/out data.
-As spiral in/out sequences are predominantly selected for their potential gain in functional sensitivity when combining spiral-in and spiral-out images (Glover and Law, 2001), we additionally repeated the BOLD fMRI analysis for such a surrogate dataset (“in/out combined”).
+As spiral in/out sequences are predominantly selected for their potential gain in functional sensitivity when combining spiral-in and spiral-out images (Glover and Law, 2001), we additionally repeated the BOLD fMRI analysis for such a surrogate dataset (“in/out combined”), but omitted the quantitative analysis of spatial specificity.
 We chose a signal-weighted combination per voxel (Glover and Thomason, 2004), which is considered the most practical approach for echo combination (Glover, 2012):

 |   | w = \\frac{\\overline{m_{1}}}{\\overline{m_{1}} + \\overline{m_{2}}}\\ , |   |
 |---|--------------------------------------------------------------------------|---|